apmckinlay/suneido.js/docs/implementation.md

 Calling Conventions
 -------------------
-Three entry points to functions to minimize preambles - un-named arguments only, with named arguments, and @args.
+Three entry points to functions to minimize preambles - un-named arguments only ($call, $invoke), with named arguments ($callNamed, $invokeNamed), and @args ($callAt, $invokeAt).
 Named arguments are passed as a JavaScript object as the first argument. @args are passed as an SuObject.

 Mandatory arguments have a default value of mandatory() e.g. function (x = mandatory()).